 • Books: Don’t Make Me Think (essential)

-The following advice for starting a travel blog assumes that you want to make money from your blog.
+This is advice for starting to make money.
 Blogging to make money (whether it be to support a travel lifestyle or as a main occupation) is very different from blogging for friends and family.
-If you only want a place to display photos from a recent trip but with no long-term goals of starting a business, following a passion, or developing an audience then go to blogger.com, open an account, and start typing and uploading photos.
+If you only want a place to display photos from a recent trip but with no long-term goals of starting a business or developing an audience then go to blogger.com, open an account, and start typing and uploading photos.
 It’s pretty easy and there are some good guides for creating a travel blog (for free).

 229 Essential Tips for Starting a Travel Blog

 -type of blog: storytelling or topic or destination

 -focus, focus, focus (if you want to make money)

 - The first thing to decide: what will your blog be about.
 The best blogs and websites focus on one thing.
 They find a problem people have – and then they solve that problem better than any other site or resource.

 - The Jobs To Be Done framework works well for building a successful blog.
 Read about it and understand it.
 When people come to your site they have a job they need to get done – even if it doesn’t seem like a job.
 They need to be entertained.
 They need to find the best taco stand in Mexico City.
 They need to day dream during their lunch hour.
 They need to know the best time to go to Thailand.
 These are all jobs the reader needs to fulfill.
 And you need to do it better than any other site.